TEFCA identity and organization structure

 Document

-Corresponds one-to-one with each document exchanged.
-You must have a document OID for every document you exchange.
-This can be either Redox-generated OID followed by your ID (e.g., …3.1^12345) or a version 4 UUID.
+Corresponds one-to-one with each document you exchange.
+Each document must have its own unique OID, which can either be a Redox-generated OID followed by your ID (e.g., …3.1^12345) or a version 4 UUID.
 Learn more about version 4 UUIDs.

 To break down the OID structure: